takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 Frees the GPU-related resources allocated by this instance, as usual.

-Setting the optional `textures` flag to `false` doesn’t deallocate the precomputed textures, effectively transferring their ownership to the caller.
+Setting the optional `textures` flag to `false` doesn't deallocate the precomputed textures, effectively transferring their ownership to the caller.

 ### Recipes